Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Obsessive-Compulsive Disorder

-People with obsessive-compulsive disorder (OCD) experience thoughts and urges that are intrusive and unwanted (obsessions) and/or the need to engage in repetitive behaviors or mental acts (compulsions).
+People with obsessive-compulsive disorder (OCD) experience thoughts, mental images, fears, sensations, and/or urges that are intrusive and unwanted (obsessions) and/or the need to engage in repetitive behaviors or mental acts (compulsions).
 A person with this disorder might, for example, spend hours each day washing his hands or constantly checking and rechecking to make sure that a stove, faucet, or light has been turned off.

 Obsessions are more than just unwanted thoughts that seem to randomly jump into our head from time to time, such as recalling an insensitive remark a coworker made recently, and they are more significant than day-to-day worries we might have, such as justifiable concerns about being laid off from a job.
-Rather, obsessions are characterized as persistent, unintentional, and unwanted thoughts and urges that are highly intrusive, unpleasant, and distressing (APA, 2013).
-Common obsessions include concerns about germs and contamination, doubts (“Did I turn the water off?”), order and symmetry (“I need all the spoons in the tray to be arranged a certain way”), and urges that are aggressive or lustful.
-Usually, the person knows that such thoughts and urges are irrational and thus tries to suppress or ignore them, but has an extremely difficult time doing so.
-These obsessive symptoms sometimes overlap, such that someone might have both contamination and aggressive obsessions (Abramowitz & Siqueland, 2013).
+Rather, obsessions are characterized as persistent, unintentional, and unwanted thoughts that are highly intrusive, unpleasant, and distressing (APA, 2013).
+Common obsessions include concerns about germs and contamination, doubts (“Did I turn the water off?”), order and symmetry (“I need all the spoons in the tray to be arranged a certain way”), and others ranging from feelings of overwhelming responsibility, perfectionism, or moral obligations.
+Usually, the person knows that such thoughts and feelings are irrational and thus tries to suppress or ignore them, but has an extremely difficult time doing so.
+These obsessive symptoms sometimes overlap, such that someone might have both contamination and perfectionist obsessions (Abramowitz & Siqueland, 2013).

 Compulsions are repetitive and ritualistic acts that are typically carried out primarily as a means to minimize the distress that obsessions trigger or to reduce the likelihood of a feared event (APA, 2013).
 Compulsions often include such behaviors as repeated and extensive hand washing, cleaning, checking (e.g., that a door is locked), and ordering (e.g., lining up all the pencils in a particular way), and they also include such mental acts as counting, praying, or reciting something to oneself (Figure 15.11).
 Compulsions characteristic of OCD are not performed out of pleasure, nor are they connected in a realistic way to the source of the distress or feared event.
+Not every ritualistic, repetitive, or intensive activity is a compulsion; for example, repetitive hand washing after being near a person with the flu is not likely a symptom of OCD.
+Also, many people use the word "obsession" or even refer to OCD in a casual manner, which can be insensitive to people experiencing it.
 Approximately 2.3% of the U.S. population will experience OCD in their lifetime (Ruscio, Stein, Chiu, & Kessler, 2010) and, if left untreated, OCD tends to be a chronic condition creating lifelong interpersonal and psychological problems (Norberg, Calamari, Cohen, & Riemann, 2008).

 Photo A shows a person washing his or her hands.
 Photo B shows a person placing a key into the keyhole on a door.